garrett/cockpit-project.github.io/index.md

 {% capture intro-text %}
 ## Introducing Cockpit

-Cockpit is a web-based graphical interface for servers, intended for everyone.
+Cockpit is a web-based graphical interface for servers, intended for everyone, especially those who are:

-Design and development of Cockpit focuses on an audience, specifically those who are:

 {:.audience-list}
 - **new to Linux** (including Windows admins)